VikingInOrbit/GabesPythonToolBox/README.md

 If you're tired of writing the same functions over and over, this might save you a few headaches (and keystrokes).

-## 🔧 Setup Guide
+## Setup Guide
 Clone this repo.
 Install dependencies with:
 bash
 Copy code
-pip install -r requirements.txt
+cd into "GabesPythonToolBox"
-Import what you need, when you need it.
+"pip install ."

-That’s it.
+Import what you need, when you need it. using "import GabesPythonToolBox as GTB" for all or import "GabesPythonToolBox.Category.lib as (XX)" That’s it.
 You're good to go.

-## 📦 Current Features
+## Current Features

 ### Utility Functions
 Documentation Here(in progress)